cosmocode/formserver/README.md

 ## Current limitations

  * The YAML files are not validated.
 You will see no warnings if your configuration cannot be translated into an HTML form.
- * There is no user management or reusing the same form for multiple users.

 ## Install